This week on PostSecret I stumbled across the following confession:

 For example, while many college students think that lots of people hook up a lot, 80% of college students hook up less than once a semester, on average.
 About 40% of those hook ups involve intercourse, while a strong third just involve getting horizontal and making out.
 Students, for what it’s worth, also tend to consistently overestimate how much drugs and alcohol other students are consuming.

 So, while “everyone thinks” that “everyone has fun during their freshman year.”
-In fact, the person who wrote this confession may be a lot less alone than s/he thinks, even if most people think that everyone does, in fact, have fun.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+In fact, the person who wrote this confession may be a lot less alone than s/he thinks, even if most people think that everyone does, in fact, have fun.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.